rwb/cr101/README.md

 * For personal crimes, the NCVS only examines people who were 12 years old and older.
 * NCVS is a voluntary survey; carried out by the U.S. Census Bureau.
 * NCVS helps us understand the dark figure of crime (discussed previously).
 An [example](https://www.bjs.gov/content/pub/pdf/cv18.pdf).

+### Lesson 12 - Monday 9/7/20

+* Lecture link is coming soon.
+* Today, we complete our discussion of crime measurement by discussing self-report surveys (completes material on pp. 12-14).
+* Self-report surveys examine what people say when they are questioned about their own offending behavior.
+* These surveys confirm the large dark figure of crime revealed by crime victimization surveys.
+* There are two broad types of surveys: cross-sectional and panel studies.
+* A strength is that they give us another window into the characteristics of offenders and the crimes they commit.
+* There are three major weaknesses with these surveys: (1) sampling problems; (2) accuracy of reports; and (3) attrition (in panel surveys).
+* Here is an [example](https://d1wqtxts1xzle7.cloudfront.net/32982174/Turner_-_Appendix_A_-_2012c.pdf?1392254078=&response-content-disposition=inline%3B+filename%3DThe_Cumulative_Prevalence_of_Arrest_from.pdf&Expires=1599502451&Signature=A~HRJ6CcVLlX47vw~-WOKMrP-fmOj7Zs07dzngida9lRc~6zBfvjm-u784mtNwO4VH4cSlCH5yM24WaXxscHnnb1P4U59mSfA0tNuo09YjdHQCg3bw47~ax~971vIByAaKrWqqudOtnhoYihA48982qcJGCF~ubFnfyixOKbtdZnXT88NJKgn~gZpDE8lhZXXQFBXma-KRSCnq6z5zA0bfr5D57FTmUtYUUJ27mtvgUAMot-0v-GZj~WjVFQ~hWwkdzhfORIbdtAxGPeeTlu7BDjpenZ4gmMD-I-dS5OhlLSeZBSRVZWP-WsrK~RzbIznC5yYqhSQb-AooRP28cRyQ__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA) of information we can learn from a self-report survey.
+* The idea of the social contract (pp. 14-15).
+* Crime control and due process models (p.
+15).